with special guest, DEKE SHARON (Pitch Perfect, The Sing-Off, Vocalosity)

 The operation has now grown into team of more than a dozen experienced professionals and advisers.
 These experts support our MYM operations in the areas of strategic development, tactical management, copywriting, graphic design and website management.
 Brett is recognized by the Monopolize your Marketplace organization as a “Level III Accredited Agent,” one of only three such agents in the country.

 Brett is a frequent keynote speaker and leader of workshops and seminars throughout North America and Europe.
 Subjects include:

 Award-winning five-voice a cappella vocal group with eclectic tastes, Clearly Vocal brings energy and life to a range of genres, including jazz, pop, classical and inspirational, through innovative arrangements and tight harmonies.
-Since forming in 2007, Clearly Vocal has garnered critical attention and national recognition.
-Recently, they performed with the Sing-Off Tour in Austin, Dallas and Houston and were featured artists at SING!
-The Toronto Vocal Arts Festival.
 Clearly Vocal is a member of the Contemporary A Cappella League and a founding member of SING!
 Texas.

 With your help we can continue to support and develop the vocal arts in Texas.
 SING!
 Texas offers your company the opportunity to strategically enhance your local, state, national and international profile in association with a prestigious and cutting edge event.
 You will build and strengthen you brand awareness with leverages media cross-promotion opportunities, ensuring maximum exposure.
 For more details about sponsorship opportunities, click here to download a sponsorship package.